 This can be a big investment, but you won’t regret it, I promise!
 A good quality mixer will last you a long time and will make your life much easier in the kitchen.
 My favourite is the Kitchen Aid line (KitchenAid K45SSOB Classic 4.5 Quart Stand Mixer, Onyx Black

 ).
 There are certain recipes that just won’t compare when using a weak mixer (or handheld), like meringues!
-My Kitchen Aid mixer helps whip up my egg whites light and fluffy in no time!
+My Kitchen Aid mixer helps whip up my egg whites, light and fluffy in no time!

 5. Ice Cream Scoops

 Hit your local kitchen shop and invest in at least one large and one small ice cream scoop.
-This will help with making all your batches of cupcakes, cookies, and dough consistent in size, resulting in even baking and for a more professional finish.
+This will help with making all your batches of cupcakes, cookies, and dough consistent in size, resulting in even baking and a more professional finish.

 6. Parchment Paper